jmrl23/spotapi/README.md

 yarn # or npm install
 ```

-note: if you want to run this on docker, kindly fill out required fields in the [dockerfile](./dockerfile) and [docker-compose](./docker-compose.yaml).
+note: if you want to run this on docker, run build and kindly fill out required fields inside [docker-compose](./docker-compose.yaml).

 ## Scripts